metareflection/neurosymbolic-class/schedule.md

 We continue with student presentations of their ongoing projects.

-1. Dennis
+1. Mike
 2. Richael
 3. Zekai
-4. Mike
-5. Suhwan
+4. Suhwan
-6. Milligan
+5. Milligan

 ### Thursday, November 20